netbootxyz/build-pipelines/README.md

 To access a specific version for example though you would use it's version number IE `https://boot.netboot.xyz/1.05` these endpoints will host menu files and boot medium to use to access them from a client.

-### Continuous integration
+### Continuous Integration

 Currently all commits that come from Humans need to come in the form of a pull request to the Development branch and make their way up the chain to a release.

 For a pull request we:

 * Lint all ingested settings and templates with- `ansible-lint -v roles/netbootxyz`
-* Build the IPXE assets and templates with dummy values
+* Build the iPXE assets and templates with dummy values

-Using travis due to the lack of secrets in commit PRs our options for pushing off reports outside of the build context in Travis is limited.
-In the future if migrating to an alternative platform new options may open up.